canonical/ubuntu-core-docs/docs/en/index.md

 state.

 Ubuntu Core is engineered to meet the precise requirements of IoT devices.
-It runs an large range of hardware, including Raspberry Pi, Intel NUC, Qualcomm Snapdragon 410c and even a KVM.
+It runs on a large range of hardware, including Raspberry Pi, Intel NUC, Qualcomm Snapdragon 410c and even a KVM.
 Features include:

-- **simple, consistent installation and deployment**: Ubuntu Core is install via an immutable image, which can be either installed or build specifically for your platform and application.
+- **simple, consistent installation and deployment**: Ubuntu Core is installed via an immutable image, which can be either installed or built specifically for your platform and application.
-- **a read-only filesystem**: apps run in immutable isolation from each other and access to system resources is only granted with explicit permissions
+- **a read-only filesystem**: apps run in isolation from each other and access to system resources is only granted with explicit permissions
 - **transactional updates**: autonomous and impregnable, updates can withstand unpredictable hardware and network conditions, even to the operating system
 - **snap-based, security first**: snaps are secure, easy to build, and painless